How To Overcome A Weight Loss Stall

 How to Get Back On Track and Maintain Weight Loss*

-• Build a strong support network Studies show that a strong support network is a key factor in successful weight loss1.
+- Build a strong support network Trusted Source NCBI Patient Prefer Adherence Go to Source Studies show that a strong support network is a key factor in successful weight loss.
 Make a plan with a friend or relative who is also trying to lose weight to hold each other accountable, share tips and work out together.
 Check out our support group schedule to connect with our community.

 *Results may vary.
 Consult a physician before starting any new diet or exercise program.